bmutawak/MagnetoSuture/readme.md

 # Magneto Suture

-Magneto Suture is the code repository for the MDPI Actuators journal paper submission titled: "A Control Interface for Autonomous Positioning of Magnetically Actuated Particles using an Artificial Neural Network."
+Magneto Suture is the code repository for the MDPI Robotics journal paper submission titled: "A Control Interface for Autonomous Positioning of Magnetically Actuated Particles using an Artificial Neural Network."

 By: Victor Huynh, Basam Butawak, Minh Quan Do, Elizabeth Ankrah, Irving N. Weinberg, Nathalia Peixoto, Qi Wei, Lamar O. Mair